-Dating Relationships in Domestic Violence Attorneys in Morris County NJ
+Dating Relationships and Domestic Violence

 Domestic violence can happen to anyone, regardless of race, age, sexual orientation, religion, or gender.

 Domestic Violence is a physical, emotional, verbal, and sexual abuse pattern, which includes, but is not limited to, threats, intimidation, isolation, and/or financial control.
 Domestic Violence can continue over a long period of time and becomes more frequent and more severe over time.